-In the world of museum collections care, many phrases and terms might be confusing.
+In the world of museum care, many phrases and terms might be confusing.
 Even the most experienced art conservators might use one term when they intended to use another.
 While using confusing shadows for shading or interchanging the term classic with classical can be a silly mistake in museum care, it is rather a harmless mistake.

 But some terms can lead to serious outcomes if interchanged.
 The most common mistaken terms are restoration, art conservation, and art restoration.